Ramesht95/Ramesh-T/about.md

 ## My Journey

-I started my career with a keen interest in writing and technology, which led me to explore the world of **technical communication**.
-After gaining proficiency in authoring tools like **Oxygen XML**, **Confluence**, and **Madcap Flare**, I shifted my focus to creating digital content that not only conveys technical information but is also user-friendly.

-Today, I focus on helping teams build well-structured and easily understandable documentation that enhances the user experience and drives the success of the product.
+I began my career as a **Process Associate** at **Mr. Cooper**, a leading mortgage company, where I worked in the Operations Department.
+My responsibility was to ensure the accuracy and quality of loan-related documents, which required attention to detail, documentation skills, and process understanding.

+During this time, a friend introduced me to the field of Technical Writing.
+He explained the role of software documentation in bridging the gap between users and technology.
+His guidance and mentorship sparked my interest, and I began learning the basics of technical writing including document structuring, clarity, and industry tools.

+With dedicated preparation and support, I transitioned into a new role as a **Technical Writer** at **Cognizant Technology Solutions**, Chennai.
+This marked a turning point in my career where I could combine my writing ability, technical curiosity, and passion for clarity into a meaningful profession.

+## 🎓Education

+**BE - Aeronautical Engineering**
+*Rajalakshmi Engineering College, Chennai
+2015 - 2018*

+**Diploma in Mechanical Engineering**
+*The Salem Polytechnic College, Salem
+2010 - 2013*

 ## My Skills

-- **Authoring Tools**: Oxygen XML, Confluence, Madcap Flare, Microsoft Word
+- **Authoring Tools**: Confluence, Madcap Flare, Microsoft Word, Oxygen XML Author
 - **Technical Skills**: XML, HTML, DITA, Agile Methodologies
 - **Project Management**: Jira, SharePoint, GitHub
-- **Visual Editing Tools**: Camtasia, Snagit
+- **Visual Editing Tools**: Camtasia, Snagit, Shotcut, Edraw AI, Whimsical AI
 - **Methodologies**: Structured Authoring, Single Sourcing

 ## Why I Love Documentation